scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 homefries, and toast for breakfast, then had spaghetti bolognaisse for lunch.
 Then lastly, I had Wendy's for dinner.

+### Day 276

+No soylent today, I reached my travel destination and so I had breakfast with my mother of sausage, fried egg, and toast with jam.
+Then I didn't bother eating lunch because I was tired and took a nap.
+For dinner though, I went out to an Applebee's with friends.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/